Name & Evolution

 After beginning to branch off, the polar bear's ancestors went through a series of evolutionary changes in order to survive in the Arctic.

 How have they adapted?

-As time went on and the bears moved North, they became superbly adapted to a life of hunting seals and surviving extreme cold.
+As time went on and the bears fanned out across the North, they became superbly adapted to a life of hunting seals and surviving extreme cold.

 From top to bottom, their bodies are perfectly coordinated with the seasonal shifts in the Arctic.
 Their fur covers a thick layer of fat, their ears and tails are small to limit heat loss, and their paws allow them to tread on thin ice.
-To learn more about polar bear characteristics, visit here.
+You can learn more about polar bear characteristics here.
 One of the most remarkable adaptations is their ability to thrive on a fat-rich diet without heart damage.